 - Stir sugar, cornstarch, and salt in a mixing bowl to blend.
 Stir in cherries.

 - Stir lemon juice, almond extract and vanilla extract together.
 Pour over cherry mixture and stir to mix.
-Dot with the bits of butter.
+Transfer to pie shell and dot with the bits of butter.

 - Roll out half the dough and press into a 9 inch deep dish pie plate (I use glass).
 Put cherry filling inside.
 Roll out second half of dough and cut out strips.
 Arrange a lattice of strips across top of pie.